FarronF/limerick-council-meetings/meetings/2021/10/19-Meeting of the Travel & Transportation Strategic Policy Committee/Minutes - Meeting of the Travel & Transportation Strategic Policy Committee - 9th July 2021.md

 Groody Link Road and Plassey Park Road.
 In some instances, bollards are used to achieve the

-same delineation, i.e., southern approach to Kilmurray Roundabout in Castletroy.--- 5
+same delineation, i.e., southern approach to Kilmurray Roundabout in Castletroy.
+---
+5

 It should be noted that many of the roads serving the city are designated as Priority Bus